WebView-CG/Compatibility-Data-Project/_features/cookies.md

-# What are cookies?
+---
+title: "Cookies"

-Cookies are small pieces of data that web servers can send to browsers to be stored persistently.
+description: "Cookies are small pieces of data that web servers can send to browsers to be stored persistently.
 They are useful for features like user login.

-Cookies can be used both in HTTP requests, and within JavaScript.
+Cookies can be used both in HTTP requests, and within JavaScript."

-# How does it work on each WebView?
+category: Web API
+keywords: authentication
+last_test_date: "2024-03-29"
+notes: "TODO"
+links: {
+    "Blog post about WKWebView changes": "https://blog.merzlabs.com/posts/webview-history/", }
+---
 ## WebView2

 TODO: Complete me!